Fiserv/universal-commerce/docs/documentation/introduction.md

 ##What is Connected Commerce (uCom)?

 Connected Commerce (uCom) brings in frictionless commerce that increases brand reach, delivers relevant & timely information to users and brings in great usability experiences in a safe & secure environment.
-We bring in Commerce Solutions to the new digital & connected world to meet all sorts of "Customer Expectations", "Consumer Experience", "Speed to Market" & "Set Industry Trend".
+We bring in Commerce Solutions to the new digital & connected world to meet all sorts of "Customer Expectations," "Consumer Experience," "Speed to Market" and "Set Industry Trend."
-Connected Commerce (uCom) acts as a mobile gateway in accepting the request from its front end (MAS, App, POS, web browser etc.,) and route them to vaulting, payment, loyalty, prepaid/gift processing etc., based on the client needs.
+Connected Commerce (uCom) acts as a mobile gateway in accepting the request from its front end (MAS, App, POS, web browser etc.) system and route them to vaulting, payment, loyalty, prepaid/gift processing etc., based on client needs.

 ##Why Connected Commerce (uCom)?